FlorentinBosinceanu/HiperSoloZ/README.md

 **`Digital Craftsman (📚Student📚  💻Developer💻  🎬Video Editor🎬)`**

-I'm a bachelor student in Electronics, Telecommunication, and Information Technology, with a specialization in Telecommunication, Technology and Systems.
+I'm a masters student in Electronics, Telecommunication, and Information Technology.
 I enjoy working on cutting-edge projects that bridge the gap between hardware and software.
 Entry level video editor.
 On this Github page I will post all my projects in different programming languages and learn along the way the secrets of coding.

 ---